survivejs/webpack-book/manuscript/styling/01_loading.md

 - Webpack supports a large variety of formats compiling to CSS through loaders.
 These include Sass, Less, and Stylus.
 - PostCSS allows you to inject functionality to CSS in through its plugin system. cssnext is an example of a collection of plugins for PostCSS that implements future features of CSS.
 - **css-loader** doesn't touch absolute imports by default.
 It allows customization of loading behavior through the `importLoaders` option.
 You can perform lookups against _node_modules_ by prefixing your imports with a tilde (`~`) character.
-- To use source maps, you have to enable `sourceMap` boolean through each style loader you are using except for **style-loader**.
-You should also set `output.publicPath` to an absolute url that points to your development server.
+- To use source maps, you have to enable `sourceMap` for each style loader you are using except for **style-loader** and you should set `output.publicPath` to an absolute url that points to your development server.
 - Using Bootstrap with webpack requires special care.
 You can either go through generic loaders or a bootstrap specific loader for more customization options.

 Although the loading approach covered here is enough for development purposes, it's not ideal for production.
 You'll learn why and how to solve this in the next chapter by separating CSS from the source.